Cyber Threat Intelligence

 What Is Cyber Threat Intelligence?

 Cyber threat intelligence (CTI) is the process of gathering, analyzing, and interpreting information about potential cyber threats and vulnerabilities.
-It is used to identify, assess, and respond to potential threats and vulnerabilities in order to protect an organization’s digital assets.
-CTI is a proactive approach to cybersecurity that helps organizations anticipate and prepare for potential threats before they occur.
-It involves gathering data from a variety of sources, including open-source intelligence (OSINT), social media, and dark web monitoring.
-CTI also involves analyzing the data to identify patterns and trends, and interpreting the data to determine the potential impact of a threat or vulnerability.
+It is used to identify, assess, and respond to potential threats and vulnerabilities in an organization's systems and networks.
+CTI is a critical component of a comprehensive security program, as it helps organizations to identify and respond to potential threats before they can cause damage.

 Description